My baby falls asleep while breastfeeding. What can I do?

-Also, watch out for your baby’s early feeding cues – even when he’s in light sleep, a baby can feed at the breast, so give him every opportunity to do that.
+Also, watch out for your baby’s early feeding cues – even when in light sleep, a baby can feed at the breast, so give him every opportunity to do that.

 Try changing your baby’s nappy, or lying him on a changing mat, holding him upright, as some of these things can be useful to help him to wake up a little bit more.